-In 2008 Jamie was diagnosed with a rare form of cancer, which was wrapped around her sciatic nerve, which resulted in the loss of use of most of my left leg with a condition called “drop foot.”
+In 2008 Jamie was diagnosed with a rare form of cancer called Spindle Cell Sarcoma, which was wrapped around her sciatic nerve, which resulted in the loss of use of most of her left leg with a condition called “drop foot.”
 After three years and twin boys, Jamie returned to competition as a paracyclist.
-In the last 3 years Jamie has won 9 World Titles (on the road and on the track) and set 2 world records in the 500TT and the 3K pursuit.
+Jamie has won 11 World Titles (on the road and on the track) and set 2 world records in the 500TT and the 3K pursuit.
 Because of these great results, Jamie was nominated and won an ESPY for Best Female Athlete With A Disability.
 She is also on the path to the Tokyo Paralympic Games in 2021.